stoodder/falconjs/README.md

 ## For The Future
 **v0.10.0**
 * Add 'merge' method to collections
-* Add method support for obervables and defaults (rather than dictionary defintion)
+* Add method support for 'obervables' and 'defaults' (rather than dictionary defintion)
-* Add 'set' method to collections (sets all values for a key to each model in the collection)
-* Add support for 'Date' type fields
 * Add support for Falcon.Collection in the without() method (remove all models from the resultant collection that are in the given collection)
 * Add exec binding
 * add generate binding and Falcon.register for dynamically creating views
 * add listenTo on Falcon.Object
-* Create Falcon.Event object (includes .off method) to return from Falcon.on and Falcon.trigger
 * Divide fill method into separate methods for each type (reverse rolls)
 * Add setParent method to collections to universally set the parent of all the models in the collection
 * Cleanup/Redo binding tests